 However, if you're pressed for time and want to keep things especially easy, the one style that will always win a bride's approval is a basic black column dress.
 It turns out, wearing black to a wedding is a surprisingly chic and safe strategy.
 A black gown isn't your only option though — you can embrace color and texture without fearing you'll outshine the bride.
 Consider the couple and style of wedding to help inform your look.
 If it's outdoors, a subtle floral print may be appropriate.
 Depending on the climate and venue, bright colors, cut-outs, and detailing such as beads and feathers may also fit the bill.
 An easy tip: “Note the fabric of the dress," Chertoff suggests.
 “The gown should be dressy with shimmer and sparkle, like a satin or silk.”

 Once you find the right dress to anchor your look, the rest of the ensemble will fall in line.
-Aflalo suggests that for such an event, you let the gown shine and choose one favorite accessory to accent, "I pair my dress with simple accessories like matching statement shoes or a fun purse."
+For such an event, you let the gown shine and choose one favorite accessory to accent.
 Now, start with your best dress options below and you'll be ready to celebrate.

-As Chertoff suggests, fabric is key when choosing a black tie- appropriate dress.
+As Chertoff suggests, the fabric is key when choosing a black-tie-appropriate dress.
 Satin is a versatile material, so you have room to experiment with silhouette by shopping for styles with a puff sleeve, romantic ruffles, or an asymmetric hem.